 Permaculture is a design system that can help you to:

-- Find and connect with like-minded people to co-create more resilient human communities.
+- Find and connect with like-minded people.

 - Understand how to look at a whole system, so that when problems arise, whether in the garden, home, or beyond, you can find solutions that work in the long term.